Edmund Phelps

-Edmund Strother Phelps (born July 26, 1933) is an American economist and the recipient of the 2006 Nobel Memorial Prize in Economic Sciences.
+Edmund Strother Phelps (July 26, 1933 – May 15, 2026) was an American economist and the recipient of the 2006 Nobel Memorial Prize in Economic Sciences.

 Early in his career, he became known for his research at Yale's Cowles Foundation in the first half of the 1960s on the sources of economic growth.
 His demonstration of the golden rule savings rate, a concept related to work by John von Neumann, started a wave of research on how much a nation should spend on present consumption rather than save and invest for future generations.

 Phelps was at the University of Pennsylvania from 1966 to 1971 and moved to Columbia University in 1971.
 His most seminal work inserted a microfoundation, one featuring imperfect information, incomplete knowledge and expectations about wages and prices, to support a macroeconomic theory of employment determination and price-wage dynamics.
 That led to his development of the natural rate of unemployment: its existence and the mechanism governing its size.
 In the early 2000s, he turned to the study of business innovation.

-He is the founding director, since 2001, of Columbia's Center on Capitalism and Society.
+From 2001 he was the founding director of Columbia's Center on Capitalism and Society.
 He was McVickar Professor of Political Economy at Columbia from 1982 to 2021.
 On January 1, 2022, his title changed to McVickar Professor Emeritus of Political Economy.

 Early life and education

-Phelps was born on July 26, 1933, in Evanston, Illinois, and he moved with his family to Hastings-on-Hudson, New York when he was six, where he spent his school years.
+Phelps was born on July 26, 1933, in Evanston, Illinois.
+When he was six, he moved with his family to Hastings-on-Hudson, New York, where he spent his school years.
 In 1951, he went to Amherst College for his undergraduate education.
-At his father's advice, Phelps enrolled in his first economics course in his second year at Amherst.
+On his father's advice, Phelps enrolled in his first economics course in his second year at Amherst.
 Economist James Nelson gave the course, which was based on the famous textbook Economics by Paul Samuelson.
 Phelps was strongly impressed with the possibility of applying formal analysis to business.
 He quickly became aware of an important unsolved problem with the existing economic theory and the existing gap between microeconomics and macroeconomics.

 After receiving his B.A. at Amherst in 1955, Phelps went to Yale University for graduate studies.
 At Yale, he studied under future Nobel laureates James Tobin and Thomas Schelling, among others.
 Phelps was also strongly influenced by William Fellner whose course emphasized the expectations of agents.
 Phelps received his Ph.D. in Economics from Yale in 1959.